RFTCA turns the Statue of Liberty’s torch into a symbol of collective freedom.

 We’re Not Free Until Everybody’s Free

 Free From AIDS reframes freedom as a collective experience where no one is free until everybody is free.
-The campaign turned the Statue of Liberty’s torch into a reclamation symbol and invited people to carry the torch for one another across portraits, out of home, and parade activations.
-Social stories extended the moment in real time, and a Paul Smith partnership culminated in a storefront experience and a fundraising gala that benefited the Research Foundation to Cure AIDS.
+The campaign turned the Statue of Liberty’s torch into a reclamation symbol and invited people to carry the torch for one another through portraits featuring talent from the Ali Forney Center, out of home installations, and Pride parade activations.
+Social stories extended the moment in real time, and a Paul Smith partnership culminated in a storefront experience and fundraising gala benefiting the Research Foundation to Cure AIDS.

 Selected press: WestView News — A Celebration of Pride; A Race for the Cure.